elegant-scipy/elegant-scipy/markdown/ch1.markdown

 Also notice how we used broadcasting twice there.
 Once to divide all the gene expression counts by the total for that column, and then again to multiply all the values by 1 million.

+Finally, let's compare our normalized data, to the raw data.

 ```python
 import itertools as it
 from collections import defaultdict